jmcuneo/cs4241-the-other-one/README.md

 click the Explanation button to learn about the history of the game and the rules. click the Start button to start the game.

 # Contributions:
-- Alex: Created the Canvas and made it follow the algorithm rules
+- Alex: Created the Canvas and had it update
-- Lehong: Printed the results of the rules in console with arrays
+- Lehong: Made arrays follow the algorithm rules
 - Jack: Created the server and index.html and linked html pages with buttons
 - Olivia: Created explanation.html and linked html pages with buttons